cx-prog-lang/.github/features/method_call.md

 ## Example

 In practice, a method call operator is a shorthand for a member access operator followed by a call operator.
 The operator acts on any callable members (i.e., function pointer member, [function member](./func_in_struct.md), or [function alias member](./switch_in_struct.md)), provided that the 0th argument is the structure pointer.
-In the following example, all three calls invoke the same function `func`.
+In the following example, all four calls invoke the same function `func`.
 Notice that `func` specifies the 0th argument as a pointer to the structure that's intended to be the member of.

 ```c
 #include <stdio.h>